abr/abr.github.io/products/nengo.md

 theme: theme-blue
 product: nengo
 ---
-Nengo is a complete *brain builder*.
+Nengo is a complete *brain maker*.
 In other words, Nengo allows you to develop and run models with deep learning, online learning, static weights, simple linear neurons, complex spiking neurons, and everything in-between.